FarronF/limerick-council-meetings/meetings/2024/07/15-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of the Metropolitan District of Limerick - 15th July 2024.md

 Centre in Dooradoyle, parallel to the railway line and then connected to the N18 Motorway

-Section, so as to alleviate congestion on the Dooradoyle Road.--- 5
+Section, so as to alleviate congestion on the Dooradoyle Road.
+---
+5

 **26.Notice of Motion submitted by Councillor S. Beasley (to be referred to the Home and Social**